-The balance, if any, of a retirement lump sum in excess of 25% of the SFT in force when the lump sum is paid is regarded as profits or gains arising from an office or employment and is taxed under Schedule E as emoluments to which the PAYE system applies.
-USC is payable as appropriate.
+The portion of a retirement lump sum in excess of 25% of the SFT in force when the lump sum is paid is regarded as profits or gains arising from an office or employment and is taxed under Schedule E as emoluments to which PAYE and USC apply as appropriate.

+In relation to this portion of an excess lump sum -
-The pension administrator should deduct tax at the higher rate (currently 40%), from this portion of the lump sum, unless the administrator has received a revenue payroll notification (within the meaning of section 983), indicating the standard rate would be appropriate to some or all of the excess amount.

-As this portion of a lump sum forms part of the individual's total income, all relevant reliefs and deductions are available in the normal manner.
+- The pension administrator should deduct tax at the higher rate (40% since the tax year 2015, or 41% for earlier years), unless a certificate of tax credits and standard rate cut-off point or a tax deduction card is received indicating the standard rate would be appropriate to some or all of the excess amount. - As this portion of a lump sum forms part of the individual's total income, all relevant reliefs and deductions are available in the normal manner.

 The amount of the lump sum charged under Schedule E should appear on the individual's return of income and should be included in any payroll notifications sent to Revenue.

 It should not be included on Form 790AA.

-9. Lump sums paid under a PRSA
+Lump sums paid under a PRSA arrangement 27.9

 The provisions of section 787G(2) TCA apply where income tax is deducted from an excess lump sum in respect of a lump sum paid by a PRSA administrator.
-Where a PRSA administrator makes PRSA assets available to a PRSA member, section 787G(2) TCA requires the administrator to deduct income tax computed on the amount or value of the assets.
-Where the assets are insufficient to discharge the tax as computed, the shortfall is an amount due to the administrator from the beneficial owner of the PRSA assets.
+Where a